 Fair Trade and Ethical Kids Clothing Brands

-Jazzy Organics fabric and materials
+Jazzy Organics — Fabrics and Materials

-Jazzy Organics only uses GOTS-certified organic cotton when it comes to their garments
+Jazzy Organics only uses GOTS-certified organic cotton when it comes to their garments.

-Jazzy Organics’ ethical sourcing
+Jazzy Organics’ Ethical Sourcing

-They use organic farming methods to source their cotton, this means the cotton is never grown from a modified seed and the farmers work without pesticides and fertilizers.
+They use organic farming methods to source their cotton.
+This means the cotton is never grown from a modified seed and the farmers work without pesticides and fertilizers.

 On top of only using organic cotton, they also support Fair Trade practices for their producers in developing countries.
 This ensures that the workers are paid fair living wages and are protected by labor laws.
 THEECOHUB10 for 10% off.